U.S. oil rig count hits lowest since April 2011: Baker Hughes

 The reduction this week almost doubled declines of 33 and 37 in the prior two weeks.
 But those declines were less steep than those of the prior three weeks, which exceeded 80.

-Rigs fell for the 13th straight week as producers cut activity in the face of slumping oil prices.
+Rigs fell for the 13th straight week as producers cut activity in the face of slumping oil prices LCOc1 CLc1.
 The number of oil rigs in use has fallen in 18 of the past 21 weeks, according to Baker Hughes.

 The rig count has fallen at the quickest rate on record over the past four months, dropping more than 40 percent from a record high of 1,609 in October.